nixworks/public/news/2016/04/22/index.md

 ##### 2016 Macedonian protests
 ### [The European Union announces it is considering imposing sanctions on Macedonia's leaders for reneging on an agreement last year to investigate corruption in the ruling class and issuing an amnesty instead to those involved. ](/news/2016/04/22/the-european-union-announces-it-is-considering-imposing-sanctions-on-macedonia-s-leaders-for-reneging-on-an-agreement-last-year-to-investiga.md)
-_Context: European Union, 2016 Macedonian protests, Republic of Macedonia_
+_Context: Republic of Macedonia, European Union, 2016 Macedonian protests_

 ##### Sudan
 ### [Thousands of Sudanese students take to the streets around the University of Kordofan in Khartoum and other parts of the country to protest the recent killing of students last Monday.
 Security forces opened fire on a peaceful protest, killing many students after they attempted to nominate pro-opposition candidates for their campus elections. ](/news/2016/04/22/thousands-of-sudanese-students-take-to-the-streets-around-the-university-of-kordofan-in-khartoum-and-other-parts-of-the-country-to-protest-t.md)